wolfmatt233/wolfmatt233/README.md

   - Creating Rest APIs using PHP
   - Using public APIs with JavaScript
   - MYSQL Databases with PHPMyAdmin & NoSQL Databases with Firebase

-- 🌱 I’m currently marjoring in informatics and multi-device web development at Indiana University Indianapolis.
 - 📫 Contact me here: wolfmi@iu.edu or matthewwolf321@gmail.com

 <!---